oguzhancoskun/oguzhancoskun/README.md

 ---

 ## About Me
-- 5+ years experience in cloud architecture, DevOps, and software development
+- 12+ years of experience in cloud architecture, DevOps, and software development
-- Specialist in AWS services, serverless architectures, infrastructure as code
+- Specialist in AWS services, serverless architectures, and infrastructure as code
 - Passionate about automation, scalable cloud solutions, and machine learning integration
 - Hobbies: Chess, Cooking, Philosophy, Etymology, Dream Analysis